rokubop/talon-ui-elements/docs/effect.md

 effect(lambda: print("Mode changed to", mode), ["mode"])
 ```

-Dependencies are strings, not values, and refer to the any global state key.
-Every time the global state `"mode"` changes, the effect will be called.
+Dependencies are strings, not values, and refer to any global state key.
+For example, every time the global state `"mode"` changes, the effect above will be called.

 ## Cleanup/Unmount

-We can optionally include a cleanup function:
+We can optionally include a cleanup function by passing 3 arguments to effect.
 ### Example 1
 ```py
 def on_unmount():